aquasecurity/kube-hunter/README.md

 ### Active Hunting

-Active hunting is an option in which kube-hunter will exploit vulnerabilities it finds, in order to explore for further vulnerabilities.
+Active hunting is an option in which kube-hunter will exploit vulnerabilities it finds, to explore for further vulnerabilities.
 The main difference between normal and active hunting is that a normal hunt will never change state of the cluster, while active hunting can potentially do state-changing operations on the cluster, **which could be harmful**.

 By default, kube-hunter does not do active hunting.
 To active hunt a cluster, use the `--active` flag.
 Example: